A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Discussions

-In Phase 1, the videos suggest that some participants did not see the virtual agents' implicit communications.
-Some people noticed that the virtual agent looked at them but others did not seem to look at the screen displaying the virtual agent while executing the task.
+In Phase 1, the videos suggest that some participants might not have seen the virtual agents' implicit communications, as they did not seem to look at the screen displaying the virtual agent while executing the task.
+On the other hand, other people clearly noticed that the virtual agent looked at them because they played around with its gaze for a moment, moving their bodies to see the virtual agent following them.
 People may also not have attributed meaning to its gaze, seeing it but not interpreting it.
-One participant seemed not to have understood that one color was from the password and, after the interaction, told the experimenter that the virtual agent kept looking the other way, without realizing it was looking at the correct object.
+One participant seemed not to have understood that one colour was from the password and, after the interaction, told the experimenter that the virtual agent kept looking the other way, without realising it was looking at the correct object.
 After all, it was not necessarily a collaborative task, meaning that it did not need to be done collaboratively, although the virtual agent could help.
 We believe that these aspects may have influenced the perceived efficiency of the interaction, with some people attributing little or no credit to the virtual agent for the completion of the tasks.

+In summary, variables more related to the task, such as time, number of errors, and perceived efficiency of the interaction, did not seem to be affected by the communication type.
+This may be attributed to the fact that the tasks were not necessarily collaborative and perhaps too simple, making external help unnecessary for their successful conclusion.
+We decided to investigate this further in a follow-up study, which is presented in the next section.